ooni/backend/ooniapi/tests/e2e/README.md

   is not configurable without patching probe-cli, so this harness needs real internet egress (fine on GitHub Actions runners by default) even though the *backend* calls are fully local.
-- **Anonymous credentials are not exercised end-to-end.** The `miniooni` image builds the *real* `internal/userauth` staticlib (a Rust crate), built from source by default rather than trusting a prebuilt binary blob - see `miniooni/Dockerfile` for the `USERAUTH_MODE` build arg.
-CI (`.github/workflows/test_e2e_miniooni.yml`) runs *both* `USERAUTH_MODE=source` and `USERAUTH_MODE=prebuilt` in its matrix, since a regression in either path is otherwise easy to miss - which is exactly what happened upstream: probe-cli's `userauthVersion` was bumped without updating the from-source path's pinned SHA256, so `USERAUTH_MODE=source` builds fail against probe-cli master until that's fixed there (a patch has been sent upstream, but this harness doesn't wait on it landing - the `source` matrix job going red *is* the harness doing its job).
-This gives miniooni's client fully capable of the credentialed submission flow either way.
-What's still missing is the *server* side: ooniprobe's `/api/v1/manifest` endpoint needs a real S3 bucket (`ANONC_MANIFEST_BUCKET`/`ANONC_MANIFEST_FILE`), which we leave unconfigured. probe-cli's submitter (`engine.Session.NewSubmitter`) gracefully falls back to plain (non-credentialed) submission when the manifest fetch fails, so the core pipeline test still passes either way.
-  Standing up a local S3-compatible service (e.g. MinIO) to test the credentialed path end-to-end is a reasonable follow-up but out of scope here.
+- **Anonymous credentials ARE now exercised end-to-end** - client and server both. `miniooni` builds the *real* `internal/userauth` staticlib (a Rust crate), from source by default rather than trusting a prebuilt binary blob (`USERAUTH_MODE` build arg; CI runs both `source` and `prebuilt` - see `miniooni/Dockerfile`).
+Server-side, `docker-compose.yml`'s `minio`/`minio-init` services serve a real, versioned manifest from an S3-compatible store, so `GET /api/v1/manifest` and `POST /api/v1/sign_credential` both work against real (if test-fixture) cryptographic material rather than 404ing.
+  - The manifest's `public_parameters` and `ooniprobe`'s
+    `ANONC_SECRET_KEY` are a matched keypair lifted verbatim from `ooniapi/services/ooniprobe/tests/conftest.py`'s `test_creds`
+    fixture - the exact pair that service's own `tests/test_anoncred.py` already exercises - rather than generated fresh here.
+That test fixture's `age` range (`[2461110, 2826140]`, a Julian-day-number range) is deliberately enormous (~1000 years wide starting around when that fixture was written), so there's no near-term expiry to worry about; if `sign_credential`/`submit_measurement` start failing
+    with an age/policy-range error decades from now, that range is where to look.
+  - `scripts/run-checks.sh` checks both a client-side signal (miniooni's own log for the credential-submission fallback warning) and the authoritative server-side one (`verification_status` in `oonimeasurements`'s response, sourced from `fastpath`'s `is_verified` column) - the client log alone isn't proof the ZKP proof actually checked out, only that the client didn't give up.
+  - `CONFIG_BUCKET` (used for tor-targets/psiphon-config, see below) is a
+    *different* setting from `ANONC_MANIFEST_BUCKET` above, so configuring one doesn't incidentally configure the other.
 - **Tor targets / Psiphon config / `ooniauth` email sending** are similarly unconfigured (all need real S3 or SES). `ooniauth` is deployed and health checked but its register/login flows aren't exercised by